Katrina Leskanich

-Katrina Elizabeth Leskanich (/lɛˈskɑːnɪtʃ/ lesk-AH-nitch; born April 10, 1960) is an American musician and the former lead singer of the pop rock band Katrina and the Waves.
+Katrina Elizabeth Leskanich (/lɛˈskɑːnɪtʃ/ lesk-AH-nitch; born April 10, 1960) is an American-born, UK-based singer and musician and the former lead singer of the British pop rock band Katrina and the Waves.
 Their song "Walking on Sunshine" was an international hit in 1985.
 In 1997, the band won the Eurovision Song Contest for the United Kingdom with the song "Love Shine a Light".
-Both of those songs were written by her long-term bandmate Kimberly Rew.
+Both songs were written by Leskanich's long-term bandmate Kimberley Rew.

 Early life

 Leskanich was born in Topeka, Kansas.
 Her father was a Vietnam Veteran who became a colonel in the United States Air Force.
 Katrina and her five siblings (four sisters and one brother) moved frequently as children.
 The family arrived in the United Kingdom in 1976.
 She graduated from RAF Lakenheath high school in 1978.

 Early career

-Mama's Cookin', a pop cover band hailing from Feltwell, Norfolk, England, was founded in 1978.
+Mama's Cookin', a pop cover band from Feltwell, Norfolk, England, was founded in 1978.
 It featured Leskanich on vocals and keyboards, her then-boyfriend (and fellow American) Vince de la Cruz on vocals and lead guitar, and Marcos de la Cruz on drums.
 By late 1980, Alex Cooper had joined the band on drums, with Bob Jakins on bass.
 Mama's Cookin' proceeded to gig steadily in England over the next two years, specializing in covers of songs by American acts.

-In 1981, singer/songwriter/guitarist Kimberley Rew joined Mama's Cookin', and the five-piece group was quickly renamed The Waves after a band Rew and Cooper had been in together in the mid-1970s.
-The Waves were initially fronted by Rew.
+In 1981, singer-songwriter Kimberley Rew joined Mama's Cookin', and the five-piece group was quickly renamed The Waves after a band Rew and Cooper had been in together in the mid-1970s.
+Rew initially fronted the Waves.
 However, over the first year of the Waves' existence, Rew began to write material for Leskanich to sing, and she was soon the primary vocalist.
 The Waves made their initial recorded appearances on a 1982 single ("Nightmare"/"Hey, War Pig!"); both tracks were included on the 1982 Rew solo album called The Bible of Bop.
-The Waves then issued their debut EP, Shock Horror!, later in 1982.
+The Waves issued their debut EP, Shock Horror!, later in 1982.
 Around this time, bassist Jakins left the band.
-He was not replaced, as de la Cruz took over on bass and the band was rechristened Katrina and the Waves.
+He was not replaced, as de la Cruz took over on bass, and the band was rechristened Katrina and the Waves.